kanvk/Strident/README.md

 # Strident
-Strident analyzes user music listening data and presents the results in several formats ranging from csvvs to interactable graphs
+Strident analyzes user music listening data and presents the results in several formats ranging from csvs to interactable graphs